Chuck Darby

-Chartric "Chuck" Terrell Darby (/ˈtʃɑːrtrᵻk/; born October 22, 1975) is a former American football defensive tackle.
+Chartric "Chuck" Terrell Darby (/ˈtʃɑːrtrᵻk/; born October 22, 1975) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2001.
-He played college football for Willie Jeffries at South Carolina State.
+He played college football for the South Carolina State Bulldogs under head coach Willie Jeffries.

-Darby has also played for the Seattle Seahawks and Detroit Lions.
+Darby also played in the NFL for the Seattle Seahawks and Detroit Lions.
 He won a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.
 With the Seahawks he played in Super Bowl XL as a starter.

-Early years
+Early life

 Darby attended North High School in North, South Carolina and was a student and a letterwinner in football.
 In football, he was a four-year letterman and was an All-State selection.